In this article, we outline some options for using retirement savings plans to save for future needs.

 If you’re self-employed, there may be other options available for you, such as a SEP IRA (Simplified Employee Pension Individual Retirement Arrangement) or a Simple IRA (Savings Incentive Match PLan for Employees Individual Retirement Arrangement).
 Here is some basic information about these types of accounts.
 Check irs.gov for more information.

-SEP IRAs (https://www.irs.gov/retirement-plans/choosing-a-retirement-plan-sep) can work for businesses with no or few employees, and require the employer to contribute to the account, up to $56,000/year per IRS rules in 2019.
+SEP IRAs (https://www.irs.gov/retirement-plans/choosing-a-retirement-plan-sep) can work for businesses with no or few employees, and require the employer to contribute to the account, up to $66,000/year per IRS rules in 2023.
 Simple IRAs (https://www.irs.gov/retirement-plans/choosing-a-retirement-plan-simple-ira-plan) can be better for larger businesses, and permit employees and employers to contribute at different levels.
-Employees/participants can contribute up to $13,000/year, while the employer must contribute a specific amount (with caveats): a 3% match or 2% flat contribution per IRS rules in 2018.
+Employees/participants can contribute up to $15,500/year, while the employer must contribute a specific amount (with caveats) such as a 3% match or 2% flat contribution per IRS rules.

 Note that the federal government establishes annual contribution limits, early withdrawal penalties, and other rules which must be followed when contributing to – or withdrawing from – a retirement account.